jbehley/SuMa/README.md

  Here the line `OpenGL core profile version string: 4.3.0 NVIDIA 367.44` is important and therefore you should use `-DOPENGL_VERSION = 430`.
 If you are unsure you can also leave it on the default version `330`, which should be supported by all OpenGL-capable devices.

  If you have a NVIDIA device, like a Geforce or Quadro graphics card, you should also activate the NVIDIA extensions using `-DENABLE_NVIDIA_EXT=YES` for info about the current GPU memory usage of the program.

- After this setup steps, you can build with `catkin build`, since the configuration has been saved to your current Catkin profile (therefore, `--save-config` was needed).

- Now the project root directory (e.g. `~/catkin_ws/src/SuMa`) should contain a `bin` directory containing the visualizer.
+ Now the project root directory should contain a `bin` directory containing the visualizer.

 ## How to run and use it?